 Wentworth Wooden Puzzle

 “would you be interested in reviewing Wentworth Wooden Puzzles . . .” perfect, now we could carry on Hubby’s family tradition.
-Hubby and I had a look through the site where there were sooo many gorgeous wooden puzzles to choose from.
-Since we wanted this to be a Christmas tradition we knew that we wanted a Christmas puzzle and were both drawn to this traditional image of Santa’s workshop.
-The plan is to get a sheet of MDF to build the puzzle on and then we can slide it under the sofa out of the way and pull it out when we want to do some more because unfortunately we don’t have a surface big enough and empty enough to leave it out all of the time.
+Hubby and I had a look through the site, where there were sooo many gorgeous wooden puzzles to choose from.
+Since we wanted this to be a Christmas tradition, we knew that we wanted a Christmas puzzle and were drawn to Santa’s workshop’s traditional image.
+The plan is to get a sheet of MDF to build the puzzle on, and then we can slide it under the sofa out of the way and pull it out when we want to do some more because, unfortunately, we don’t have a surface big enough and empty enough to leave it out all of the time.

-The puzzle arrived beautifully boxed and when you open the box it is wrapped up in a fabric drawstring bag and you are instantly hit the aroma of the wooden pieces.
-What I wasn’t expecting when I opened the box was to find that the jigsaw pieces are far from ordinary, yes they are wooden but each piece is a work of art.
-They have been finely cut into the usual jigsaw shapes and a myriad of shapes to follow the theme of the puzzle, in this case “Christmas”.
-This is a puzzle which we are going to look forward to completing year on year.
+The puzzle arrived beautifully boxed, and when you open the box, it is wrapped up in a fabric drawstring bag, and the aroma of the wooden pieces instantly hits you.
+I wasn’t expecting when I opened the box to find that the jigsaw pieces are far from ordinary, yes they are wooden, but each piece is a work of art.
+They have been finely cut into the usual jigsaw shapes and a myriad of forms to follow the puzzle’s theme, in this case, “Christmas”.
+This is a puzzle that we are going to look forward to completing year on year.

 Finley McJingles the Elf

-Every year on Christmas Eve when the children climb up the stairs to bed they find a present on their beds waiting for them.
-In this parcel they always find a new pair of Christmas Pyjamas.
-This is actually a ploy for Mummy to get nice photographs on Christmas morning with them all looking sparkly and new but to them it’s the sign of the morning to come.
+Every year on Christmas Eve, when the children climb up the stairs to bed, they find a present on their beds waiting for them.
+In this parcel, they always find a new pair of Christmas Pyjamas.
+This is a ploy for Mummy to get lovely photographs on Christmas morning with them all looking sparkly and fresh, but to them, it’s the sign of the morning to come.

 Do you have any Christmas traditions?
 How do you keep the magic of Christmas alive?

-DISCLAIMER: We were sent a the Wooden Puzzle free of charge for the purpose of this post.
+DISCLAIMER: We were sent the Wooden Puzzle free of charge for this post.
 All words, opinions and images are my own and may not be copied without my permission.
 I have not been instructed what to write.